abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Get account

 View information about a profile.
+Version history:  0.0.0 - added\\ 2.4.0 - returns 410 if account is suspended\\ 3.3.0 - returns an Account with `suspended: true` instead of 410

 ### Example
 ```dart